DraconDev/arcane/do.md

 -   arcane push can even auto run on commit

--  ai scan the diff for vulnerabilities too, when we are making a commit message too
+-  ai scan the diff for vulnerabilities too, when we are making a commit message too, this instead the scan repo for secrets

 - on tweak is that we would also like toggle ai commit and toggle daemon on the dashboard page, proper buttons at the bottom i guess, also status hub should show the daemon watched folder